Ponniyin Selvan: Book 3: Kolai Vaal (The Sword of Slaughter)

-Book 4: Mani Magudam (The Crown)
+Book 4: Mani Magudam (The Jeweled Crown)

 Aditya Karikalan, despite warnings from his sister Kundavai and friend Parthibendran, travels to Kadambur Palace for a private meeting with Nandini.
 He believes he can confront Nandhini and resolve the differences between them.
 However, the Pandya conspirators and Nandhini have arranged for his assassination.

-The Pazhuvettarayars officially declare Madhurantakan as the rightful heir to the throne, hoping to overthrow Sundara Chola’s rule.
+The Pazhuvettarayars officially declare Madhurantakan as the rightful heir to the throne, hoping to overthrow Sundara Chola's rule.
 However, Sembiyan Madevi refuse to support him while the Chola ministers and generals remain divided.

-In the meantime, Vandiyathevan and Arulmozhivarman return to Chola Nadu in disguise, foiling some attempts on the life of the latter.
+In the meantime, Vandiyathevan and Arunmozhivarman return to Chola Nadu in disguise, foiling some attempts on the life of the latter.

 The mute woman, Mandakini Devi, continues to appear at critical moments.
 She enters the palace and meets Sundara Chola, leaving him shocked and emotional.
-It is revealed that she once saved Sundar Chola in Lanka and was in love with him and is deeply connected to the royal family’s past.
-At that moment, the assasins throw a spear at the Emperor, however, Mandakini takes it for him, later dying from her wounds.
+It is revealed that she once saved Sundar Chola in Lanka and was in love with him and is deeply connected to the royal family's past.
+At that moment, the assassins throw a spear at the Emperor, however, Mandakini takes it for him, later dying from her wounds.

 The book ends on a suspenseful note, with the murder of Aditya Karikalan at Kadambur Palace.
 Vandiyathevan who was trying to intervene and save the prince is falsely accused and arrested.
 It is not revealed who killed him.